Optimizing Large Model Training through Overlapped Activation Recomputation: Recomputation Scheduling

-Afterward, we recursively evaluate the memory usage for all operations in $phase_t$ (considering the new generated tensors and freed memory), as in Equation~\ref{eq:cons8}:

-where $DEPS(i)$ represent the dependent operators of $OP_i$ (named the parent of $OP_i$) and the boolean variables $F_{t,d,i}$ denote whether the output of $OP_d$ can be discarded in $Phase_t$ after the computation of $OP_i$.
-We define $F_{t,d,i}$ in Equation~\ref{eq:cons9}, where $USER(d)$ represents the operators that depend on $OP_d$ (named the children of $OP_d$):
+We initialize the memory usage in M1 and recursively evaluate it (in M2) for all operations in $Phase_t$, considering newly generated tensors and freed memory.
+In M2, $DEPS(i)$ represent the dependent operators (parents) of $OP_i$.
+We define $F_{t,d,i}$ in M3, where $USER(d)$ represents operators dependent on $OP_d$ (children of $OP_d$):

-To determine whether the output of $OP_d$ can be discarded after the execution of $OP_i$, three conditions must be met: (1) $OP_i$ is executed in $Phase_t$, (2) $OP_d$ is not checkpointed for $Phase_{t+1}$, and (3) the children of $OP_d$ does not need to be executed within $Phase_t$.
-We employ the same De Morgan’s law and intersection interchange techniques as described in the Checkmate’s paper~\cite{checkmate19} to convert this equation into a linear form.
-We omit the description of this detail here for brevity.

-Finally, we must ensure that the memory usage at any phase is below the device constraint, as described in Equation~\ref{eq:cons10}.
+The output of $OP_d$ can be discarded after the execution of $OP_i$ if three conditions are met: (1) $OP_i$ is executed in $Phase_t$, (2) $OP_d$ is not checkpointed for $Phase_{t+1}$, and (3) $OP_d$'s children are not executed in $Phase_t$.
+We apply De Morgan's law and intersection interchange techniques from Checkmate~\cite{checkmate19} to linearize this equation, omitting details for brevity.
+Finally, memory usage for any phase must remain within the device constraint, as described in M4.

-MILP recomputation requires prior knowledge of the computation time ($C_i$), memory footprint of each operator ($M_i$), the type of operators (belonging to the $COMM$ set or not), the dependencies among operators ($DEPS$ and $USER$), and the static memory consumption ($M_{static}$).
-We use the model profiler to collect these data.

-\textbf{Search time.} We generate the recomputation policy by using Gurobi Optimizer~\cite{gurobi}, and the optimal recomputation provides an upper bound on the optimal training performance.
-In MILP, we must model all operators across the entire training pipeline, rather than only operators form one forward and one backward propagations as in Checkmate~\cite{checkmate19}, otherwise it will be unable to model the memory constraint in a global context.
-The MILP can generate the policy within 2 hour for training 1.3B-GPT.
-However, due to the exponential increase in search time with model size, generating the optimal policy within an acceptable time may be challenging for larger models.
-For instance, generating the policy for a 20B-GPT model would require over 10 hours, making it computationally expensive.
+\osdi{ \textbf{Challenges of operationalizing \pname{}-OPT.} While optimal recomputation identified by \opt{} provides an upper bound on the training performance, it is impractical for models with a large number of layers to use \opt{}, due to the extensive search space resulting from forward and backward operators. \wj{ Despite using optimization techniques in~\cite{STR,checkmate19}, \textit{\pname{}-OPT} takes 14 hours to generate policies even for relatively small models like GPT-300M (\S\ref{eval:heu}).} As model size grows, search time increases exponentially—potentially requiring months or years for models with tens of billions of parameters.
+Therefore, a more practical algorithm is needed to generate policies within an acceptable time bound. }

-\section{Heuristic Recomputation Scheduling}
+\subsection{Heuristic Recomputation Scheduling}

-The optimal recomputation scheduling approach cannot be used online because of its long search time for large models.
-In this section, we describe a heuristic-based recomputation scheduling approach to reduce the search time while achieving close-to-optimal training performance.
+In this section, we describe a heuristic-based recomputation scheduling approach, \pname{}-HEU, to reduce the search time while achieving close-to-optimal training performance.